MicrosoftDocs/ATADocs/ATADocs/ata-update-1.9-migration-guide.md

      This adjusts the Windows settings to enable updates for  ATA.

 	-  The **Partial data migration** screen lets you know that previously captured network traffic, events, entities and detection related data is deleted.
-All detections work immediately with the exception of abnormal behavior detection, which takes three weeks to build a complete profile after the required learning time.
+All detections work immediately with the exception of abnormal behavior detection, abnormal group modification, Reconnaissance using Directory Services (SAM-R), and encryption downgrade detections which take up to three weeks to build a complete profile after the required learning time.

       ![ATA partial migration](media/partial-migration.png)